Adventures of Sonic the Hedgehog: First-run broadcast

-Rebroadcast and international airings
+Rebroadcast

 USA Network re-aired the original episodes of the show in the United States from 1994 to 1996 (with an additional Christmas special ordered by Sega to be produced for the Christmas season of 1996 to ride on the coattails with the release of Sonic 3D Blast).
 The series later returned to syndication as part of the BKN block from 1997 to 1998, and later BKN Kids II from 1999 until 2000.
 Toon Disney would start broadcasting the series in September 1998, and aired on the channel until 2002.

 This TV subsequently aired the first 13 episodes of the show from 2010 to 2011 on their Cookie Jar Toons block.
-The series was also available on Netflix, and contains 20 episodes.
+20 episodes of the series were also available on Netflix.
 From December 2018-November 2020, reruns of the series began airing on Starz.
 Later starting on September 3, 2019, the show aired its reruns on the streaming service Pluto TV for the first time.
+In 2024, MeTV Toons aired the Christmas special as part of the network's "Tis' the Season for Toons" event.

+International airings

-In the UK, Channel 4 and Pop re-aired the show with the "Sonic Says" segments restored.
+In the UK, Pop re-aired the show with the "Sonic Says" segments restored.

 In Italy, the show aired on Italia 1.

 In Spain, the show aired on Telecinco.

-The show was re-aired on in Australia Saturday mornings on Network Ten as part of Cheez TV from 1993 to 1999, and also aired on Nickelodeon and Disney Channel.
+The show was re-aired on in Australia on Saturday mornings on Network Ten as part of Cheez TV from 1993 to 1999, and also aired on Nickelodeon and Disney Channel.

 In Brazil, the show aired in January 1996, on Rede Globo on the block TV Colosso.
 Only the first 22 of 65 episodes aired in Brazilian Portuguese, as well as the Christmas special.
-The show also aired in Sweden on TV3, in Portugal on SIC, in The Netherlands on RTL4, in Germany on Kabel 1 and RTL II and in 2000 in Arab countries on Spacetoon and Qatar Television.
+The show also aired in Sweden on TV3, in Portugal on SIC, in The Netherlands on RTL 4, in Germany on Kabel 1 and RTL II and in 2000 in Arab countries on Spacetoon and Qatar Television.

-The series also aired on KidsCo, as with many other DIC-produced cartoons.
+In September 2003, DIC revealed a new international package consisting of Adventures of Sonic the Hedgehog, Sonic the Hedgehog and the Sonic Christmas Blast special, titled "Totally Sonic!".
+The package would also feature digitally re-mastered, color-enhanced versions of the shows with new contemporary music, as well as bonus director's cut "Secret Sonic" episodes.

 In the Philippines, it aired on Yey! in 2020 everyday at 2:00 pm.